neheller/kits21/examples/submission/README.md

 Please make sure your dockerfile is placed to the same folder as your python script to run inference on the test data (run_inference.py file as a dummy example) and directory that contains your training weights (model/ folder for dummy example and parameters/ folder for nnUnet baseline example).

+Please make sure that the naming of your folder with a trained model is correctly specified in Dockerfile as well as in the inference script.

 ### Step 3.
 Build a docker image from a dockerfile.